|The New Fire-Proof Hotel LaSalle, Chicago, Illinois. (1910)|

 The report attributes the discovery of the fire to an employee and indicates there was a delay in reporting the fire.

-The fire communicated throughout part of the hotel by means of stairways and elevator shaft.
+The fire communicated throughout part of the hotel using stairways and elevator shafts.

 Weather data shows that the wind was "mild," the temperature was 60 deg., and it was a clear night.

 Reporting on the condition of the building after the fire, the record says: "safe on upper floors.
 Lobby and stairways from 1st to 3rd full of debris and broken stair treads and frames."

 Under the subject "lessons suggested by the fire," the report emphasizes that "open stairways cause the fire to spread."
 And it recommends: "enclosure of all stairways in this building occupancy."